ishaanshah/GSoC-Proposal/Proposal.md

 ## Week 7
 Implement sitewide statistics.
 ## Week 8 (Phase 2 evaluations here)
-Start writing scripts to get information about artist's origin from MusicBrainz and geocoding it.
+Start writing scripts to get information about the artist's origin from MusicBrainz and geocoding it.
 ## Week 9
 Work on UI for `Artist Origin`.
 Refactor the code written before based upon feedback from mentors in evaluation.
 ## Week 10-11